evanbowman/simple_portfolio_simulator/README.md

 Remember to scale the results based on expected changes in CPI data over the given time window (i.e. future inflation).

 NOTE: At time of writing, I have both domestic and international equities configured at a 7% expected return.
 In reality, it is very possible that foreign markets may outperform North American markets for a long period, given current lofty domestic valuations.
 But impossible to predict the future.
+Markets can remain irrational longer than you can remain solvent.